TalismanSociety/talisman/README.md

    `cd talisman`

+3. Install dependencies and generate the english translation files (these are loaded by i18next during development).

+   `yarn && yarn update:translations`

-3. Install dependencies and start the dev server, waiting for it to generate the `dist` directory.
+4. Start the dev server, waiting for it to generate the `dist` directory.

-   `yarn && yarn dev`
+   `yarn dev:extension`

-4. Open Chrome and navigate to `chrome://extensions`.
+5. Open Chrome and navigate to `chrome://extensions`.
-5. Turn on the `Developer mode` toggle on the top right of the page.
+6. Turn on the `Developer mode` toggle on the top right of the page.
-6. Click `Load unpacked` on the top left of the page and select the `apps/extension/dist` directory.
+7. Click `Load unpacked` on the top left of the page and select the `apps/extension/dist` directory.
-7. Change some code!
+8. Change some code!

 ## i18n (wallet extension development)